Keithkeizzah/KEITH-MD/README.md

  - heroku deployment fixed
    ## what's to be added??
    - updating more cool command
+   ## what's fixed??
-   - fixing lid issues
+   - fixed lid issues
-   - making our bot flawless
-   - cleaning all errors and reducing bot storage weight
+   - cleaned all errors and reducing bot storage weight for panel users

+   ## 🗿
 - Updates will be synced remotically